Composition

 Documents

-The purpose of ICAR sustainability traits is to provide a harmonized approach to assess the sustainability of dairy herds.
-By providing a common definition of these traits, we encourage organisations that are involved in milk recording, breeding or any other way of data recording in dairy herds to develop tools to support farmers to increase the sustainability of their dairy herd.
+The purpose of ICAR sustainability traits was to provide a harmonized approach to assess the sustainability of dairy herds.
+By providing a common definition of these traits, it encouraged organisations that are involved in milk recording, breeding or any other way of data recording in dairy herds to develop tools to support farmers to increase the sustainability of their dairy herd.

 - Feeding and production